UofT-DSI/applying_statistical_concepts/README.md

 | 9      | Saturday 11 March      | Ethics and Inequity in ML, Review                                                   | | NA
 ## Grading Scheme

-Grading is based on three components [1] 3 weekly

-ments, [2] homework questions (competion only), and [3] class participation.
+Grading is based on three components: 3 assignments, 5 homework questions (completion only), and class participation.
 The grading scheme is as follows:

 | Assessment       | Number |  Individual Weight | Cumulative Weight
 |------------------|--------|--------------------|------------------|